 Let’s be paranoiac

-Some software even pretend being able to send to an online place copies of SMS and chat sessions that you have done, as well as the websites.
+Some software even pretends to be able to send to online place copies of SMS and chat sessions that you have done, as well as the websites.
 I’ve even seen one software who can send a text to parents if a specific keyword appears in the SMS his kid is exchanging, thereby informing the parents almost in real-time about what’s happening.
 Some apps even send copies of photos that have been snapped from the smartphone.

-In fact, the major issue is that most smartphone owner are usually not aware of what those software are doing.
+In fact, the major issue is that most smartphone owners are usually not aware of what that software is doing.
 Truth to be told, it doesn’t take too much data volume to send a GPS coordinates, nor send copies of SMS texts: this means that it is highly unlikely that the user would see a high increase in their data bill.

 What’s your view?

-Well, it may sound like a sci-fi movie scenario, but the fact is: the reported news (about the CarrierIQ Keylogger), as well as the public commercial offers that you can find on the internet demonstrates that some (or most) of the features we’re mentioning here are already available.
-I just remember back in the years of Windows adoption and the rise of viruses: users were told not to install unknown programs (and freewares), it sounds like the same approach is happening with smartphones and apps now.
+Well, it may sound like a sci-fi movie scenario, but the fact is: the reported news (about the CarrierIQ Keylogger), as well as the public commercial, offers that you can find on the internet, demonstrates that some (or most) of the features we’re mentioning here are already available.
+I just remember back in the years of Windows adoption and the rise of viruses: users were told not to install unknown programs (and freeware), it sounds like the same approach is happening with smartphones and apps now.

 What’s your view on this?
 Any tips you’d like to share for preventing such things to happen to our fellow smartphone users?